peeb-lab-nus/Biodiversity-of-tropical-Asia/Diversity_and_endemism/README.md

 -   'plot_endemicity.R' generates the figures in the main manuscript and supplementary material, and writes them to the folder 'Figures'.

 ### 3. Description rates

+Requires the file 'Endemicity/taxon_full_list.csv' generated from 'calc_endemicity.R' in step 2.\
+\
+Generates species discovery curves and description rates (based on the year that each specific epithet was described) for each taxon, as well as summarised for taxonomic groups.